How it Works

 Blood specimens for an STD test are obtained through a simple blood collection.
 For urine collection, begin urinating directly into the collection cup.
 Once you have collected 20-30 ml in the cup, allow the rest of the urine to go into the toilet.
 Collecting more than 20-30 ml may dilute the specimen and affect the STD test’s accuracy.

-At Request a Test we use only nationally accredited labs with highly trained personnel and state of the art equipment to ensure the highest possible accuracy in your STD test results.
+At Request a Test we use only nationally accredited labs with highly trained personnel and state-of-the-art equipment to ensure the highest possible accuracy in your STD test results.

-Most STD’s can be treated through prescription medication.
+Most STDs can be treated through prescription medication.
 It is important to consult with a doctor to determine the best course for treatment.